 So if the goal is to grow colocation revenue in the city by $300,000, how will this be measured?

 Will this data be readily accessible in the firm’s accounting software?

 Founders and entrepreneurs of colocation firms are usually grounded in reality – at least to a certain degree.

 So it would be rather uncharacteristically optimistic, or just flat out naïve, to set the growth goal to go from $1,300,000 to $1,300,000,000 – regardless of the timeframe.

-For example, if your colocation firm currently has 5% market share in the city by percentage of total colocation square footage in Philadelphia, is it really attainable to grow market share from 5% to 100% (monopoly status) and on top of that, grow another 50-fold?
+For example, if your colocation firm currently has a 5% market share in the city by the percentage of total colocation square footage in Philadelphia, is it really attainable to grow market share from 5% to 100% (monopoly status) and, on top of that, grow another 50-fold?

 Now growing revenue in Philadelphia by $300,000 is certainly a SMART goal that a CEO or CFO could be proud of, but what if the goal wasn’t so relevant?

-For example, what if the firm’s HR director wanted all of its employees to use at least 90% of their available paid time off each year?
+For example, what if the firm’s HR director wanted all its employees to use at least 90% of their paid time off each year?

 Sure, that’s a goal that many employees will gladly rally around.